martynaut/mirnamotif/README.md

 # mirnamotif

 miRNAmotif is an application that enables the user to
-*  search for specific motifs in the terminal loop or in whole pre-miRNA among sequences in a widely used miRNA database (miRBase) and
+*  search for specific motifs in the terminal loop, linking sequence (sequence between mature miRNAs from two arms), mature miRNA or in whole pre-miRNA among sequences in a widely used miRNA database (miRBase) and
 * predict enriched motifs within sequences provided by the user.

-In particular, miRNAmotif is a simple and user-friendly application that gives researchers the opportunity to analyze known pre-miRNAs sequences for the presence of specific motifs that can be recognized by protein regulators of miRNA biogenesis.
+miRNAmotif is a simple and user-friendly application that gives researchers the opportunity to analyze known pre-miRNAs sequences for the presence of specific motifs that can be recognized by protein regulators of miRNA biogenesis.